tankangliang/tp/docs/UserGuide.md

 ### Finding clients: `client find`

-Searches for clients that matches the given name.
+Finds clients whose names contain any of the given keywords.

-Format: `client find n/NAME`
+Format: `client find KEYWORD [MORE_KEYWORDS]`
 * The search is case-insensitive. e.g hans will match Hans
 * The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
 * Only the name is searched.